jamiekt/jstark/README.md

 ### Your first jstark features

-Run python and ~type~ paste the following code
+Run the following code that summarises the number of baskets per quarter in 2021 for a mythical grocery retailer

 ```python
 from datetime import date